eXplorationLogisticsControl/SCPLib.jl/README.md

 - a parameter `mutable struct`, which includes a vector `u` (the control vector),
 - the controlled equations of motion `eom!`, which takes as parameter the aforementioned `mutable struct`,
 - (optionally) the augmented equations of motion which propagates the state together with the STM's $\Phi_A$ and $\Phi_B$,
+- an objective function, dispatched for both JuMP variables and reals,
 - an array of time-stamps corresponding to the discretized nodes, and
 - initial guesses for state & control histories, `x_ref` and `u_ref`; if the problem also has other variables `y`, then we also need initial guess for those, i.e. `y_ref`.